 Is white noise dangerous for babies?

 I have heard some people raise the concern that white noise might be dangerous for babies.
-Some studies have shown that consistent white noise measured at 85 decibels or more, and played for more than eight hours, could induce hearing loss.
-So make sure your baby’s sound machine is not playing above 50 decibels, as the current AAP guidelines states, and your little one is absolutely safe.
+Some studies have shown that consistent white noise measured at 85 decibels or more, and played for more than eight hours, could induce some hearing loss.
+So yes, there’s a too loud, especially over time.

 Will having a sound machine make your child rely on white noise in order to sleep?